La Lanterne du Marais – All Shares Sold

 • 1st Floor (European)

 Once upon a time, in centuries past, this apartment was made up of five different small lots, now fully incorporated into one beautiful apartment.
-This building at one time housed “Le Cabaret du Gros-Pavé,” photographed in 1910, by Eugène Atget, which gives credence to my assumption about the possible use of the small rooms on the first floor above the cabaret to have been a kind of “love hotel!”
+This building housed “Le Cabaret du Gros-Pavé,” photographed in 1910, by Eugène Atget, which gives credence to my assumption about the possible use of the small rooms on the first floor above the cabaret to have been a kind of “love hotel!”

 The street has an impressive history.
 Its name, rue du Roi de Sicile, refers to the townhouse of Charles I, Count of Anjou and Count of Provence, the brother of St. Louis and designated King of Naples and Sicily in 1266.
 He had a townhouse (“hôtel particulier”) built there at numbers 2-4 and at 14-22 rue Pavée, leaning against the wall of Philip-Augustus.
 This home was sold and rebuilt many times over the following centuries and became the Hôtel de la Force, which served as a prison.